-More importantly, using text messages to communicate with employees gives your messages the attention they deserve by keeping them out of spam folders, and in a location where there’s a 98% guarantee that they’ll be read.
+More importantly, using text messages to communicate with employees gives your messages the attention they deserve by keeping them out of spam folders, and in a location where there’s a very high likelihood that they’ll be read.

 So, you know all about why texting works so well for employee texting.
 Now it’s time to break the process down step by step so you can get started.

-Campaigns, sometimes called mass texts or bulk texts, are best for when you need to get one message out to a lot of your subscribers at once.
+Campaigns, sometimes called mass texts or bulk texts, are best for when you need to get one message out to a lot of your employees at once.